greentfrapp/project-asimov/research_proposal.md

 The research methodology of this project will be primarily based on the multiple inductive case study method (Eisenhardt and Graebner, 2007).
 I will analyze case studies of:

-1. AI technologies that have demonstrated algorithmic bias,
+1. AI technologies that have demonstrated algorithmic bias and their attempted solutions,
-2. Attempted solutions for these problems, and
-3. Formal guidelines (international, national, commercial, non-governmental) related to AI ethics.
+2. Formal guidelines (international, national, commercial, NGO) related to AI ethics.

 The specific list of case studies remains a work-in-progress but here are some main themes.